What is a WordPress Slug and How To Change It?

 When the slug is generated, WordPress will sanitize the title, removing non-standard characters and leaving just Latin letters and digits.
 If it contains more than one word separated by spaces, each one will be automatically replaced with a hyphen (–).
 Furthermore, for better consistency, all capital characters will be transformed to lowercase.

-As you can see, there is not a lot of room for modification here.
-For the same reason, If that was not bad enough, WordPress does not let you use arbitrary slashes in your URLs.
+There is not much room for customization.
+If that was not bad enough, WordPress does not let you use random slashes in your slugs.
 To include them in custom permalinks, you will need to install a 3rd party plugin like Permalink Manager.

 Given that WordPress generates the slug based on the current title when publishing the post, it is important to ensure that it is optimized for potential visitors who may find your site in Google results.